Frequently Asked Questions

 Why do you take all collars off the dogs during their stay?

-Most of our daycare and boarding guests run and play with each other or explore the fenced property including all trees and bushes.
+Most of our boarding guests run and play with each other or explore the fenced property including all trees and bushes.

 Are the dogs always supervised?